etiennedevaux/warksar/README.md

 The Scope was agreed between the organisational leadership and the developer:

 Maintaining a website is an ongoing task, if well designed that task may be light in total hours.
 From time to time more major reviews and updates may be required.
-Ongoing maintenance would include areas such as events, annual reports, a photo gallery and maybe a video gallery.
+Ongoing maintenance might include areas such as events, annual reports, a photo gallery and maybe a video gallery.
 Reviews might lead to one or more development sprints.
 Minor reviews might be annual or in response to operational changes.
 Major reviews might be on a 3 to 5 year cycle.
 For the ongoing maintenance an information policy should be agreed as to what information, photos and videos it is appropriate to publish.
 Development sprints would be agreed between the organisational leadership and the developer.

-The first agreed sprint was **Site Modernisation** - which would involve modernising the look and feel, whilst removing poorly used tools such as the Blog and the Search option
+The first agreed sprint was **Site Modernisation** - which would involve modernising the look and feel, whilst removing poorly used tools such as the Blog and the Search option.

+It is this sprint that represents Milestone Project One.

 Possible future sprints were: